susalulmumaO12/cppMiniPrograms/Brainy_Warrior/README.md

 Scoring system only keeps track of hard mode for every level overtime, and keeps stats for each player like number of times played and number of wins, like this:

+> [!NOTE]
-_NOTE: easy mode will no longer exist, as it doesn't make sense, it was there for educational purposes only._
+> _Easy mode will no longer exist, as it doesn't make sense, it was there for educational purposes only._

 <table>
 <thead>